 I don't know what marketer came up with the idea of repackaging lurid bottles of temporary hair colour into mascara packaging and calling it hair mascara, but I salute you.
 I, along with millions of other teenage girls fell for the fad—combing neon shades of pink, blue and silver through our strands to create a rainbow of terrible highlights.
 I can't see this making a comeback anytime soon.

-I don't want to hate on Maybelline because I swear by so many of its products (see my mascara pick earlier), but I recently gave this throwback foundation another go and it just has no place in my 2019 makeup bag.
+I'm genuinely a big fan of Maybelline but I recently gave this throwback foundation another go and it just has no place in my 2021 makeup bag.
 Admittedly, a lot of the negativity around everyone's favourite 2005 foundation is to do with the shades (I was definitely guilty of wearing one that was about four shades too dark for me).
 If you like a completely matte complexion, this could be for you, but my skin up looking a little too Gerard Way for my liking.

 Nobody cared about eyebrows in 2005.
 Mine were like two anaemic stick insects I rarely touched (except when I was going at them with the tweezers).
 On very special occasions, I'd attempt to fill them in with this very pencil, which basically involved drawing the exact shape of my brow on top and colouring it in.
 Eyebrow products have come on leaps and bounds since—with volumising fibres and innovative applicators that genuinely mimic the appearance of hairs.
 If you can create that natural brow effect using this pencil, you're my idol, but I definitely cannot.

 Disclaimer: I absolutely love Urban Decay powder eye shadows and think that they're some of the best formulations that you can buy.
 This is just an illustration of my 2005 love for green eye shadow.
-I'm not sure if this is just a personal thing, but I used to wear green eye shadow all over my eyelids and on my lower lash line.
-These days, there is a time and a place for colourful option, but I'd recommend sticking to it in eyeliner form for a more contemporary slick of colour.
+I'm not sure if this is just a personal thing, but I used to wear green eye shadow all over my eyelids—almost up to the eyebrows—and even on my lower lash line.
+Colourful eyeshadow is definitely having a moment again in 2021 but these days is more about soft washes of colour on just the eyelids or brighter slicks of eyeliner for a more contemporary finish.

 When I wasn't going for the clumpy mascara look as a teenager, I'd opt for clear mascara.
 Why?
 I don't know.
 It never really did much other than make my lashes look a bit wet.
 While I'd reach for such a product now to tame unruly eyebrow hairs, I'm of the opinion that skipping mascara entirely is a lot more of a modern eye look.
 In fact, you'll find that fashion girls often forgo mascara entirely when they're wearing a bold lip.